BasementKrew/revelation.io/_posts/2017-10-20-flexible-server-structure.md

 }
 ```

 Here is what I like about this approach.
-Just like with our earlier structure, we are still avoid global state.
-While I think arguably this is a little bit tougher to reason through the extra layer of `http.HanderFunc`s, I feel the flexibility is worth it.
-We no longer have all the handlers tied to `struct` with all of our shared resources.
-We have the freedom to inject whatever parameters we would like.
-For example, let's say some of the handlers need to access an ElasticSearch server, but we didn't want to necessarily add that to one of our server types.
-In the initial app structure, we would have to create another will all of the resources the HTTP handler would need access to.
+Just like with our earlier structure, we are still avoiding global state.
+While I think arguably this is a little bit tougher to reason through with the extra layer of `http.HanderFunc`s, I feel the flexibility is worth it.
+We no longer have all the handlers tied to `struct` for our application's shared resources.
+Instead, we have the freedom to pass them as parameters.
+For example, let's say one of our handlers needs to access an ElasticSearch server, but we don't necessarily  want to add that to one of our `struct` types.
+In the first example, we would either have to create another type or add it our existing `struct` where the HTTP handler needed it or not.
+Bummer.
 With this approach, you could simply just pass along the ElasticSearch connection as another parameter and you are off to the races.
 I think probably the most powerful part of this design is it opens up the ability to use interfaces.
 For example:

 ```go
 type Server interface {